Back to Editor

 print(f"\nDeterminant: {np.linalg.det(matrix)}")

-Charts and plots render inline.
-Just call plt.show() to display your visualization.
+Charts render inline.
+Just call plt.show().

 python